 FAQ

-Through a series of thematic workshops, attendees will be able to put the knowledge acquired into practice, by simulating the creation, development and management of European projects.
+The lectures will alternate with in-depth seminars conducted by experts.
+Through a series of thematic workshops, students will be able to experience the concrete application of the acquired knowledge, simulating the conception, development and management of European projects.

 No, the traineeship is not included in the single course, and the project work is optional.